 Nothing gets done in the human body without a signal.
 This signal can come in many forms, but it is often a hormone of some kind.
 Hormones are able to stop, start, enhance, or restrict the actions of glands, tissues, organs, and systems all over the body.
 Imagine we were able to do the same thing, controlling processes throughout the body by introducing the signal we need.
 Well, we live in an amazing time because one of the most recent breakthroughs in the fields of biological signaling and anti-aging is the harnessing of peptides.
 Peptides all originate from various compounds that occur naturally within the body, but we are now able to create, control, and utilize them for a variety of purposes.

 Research and real-world application have proven them to help slow down the aging process, increase muscle mass, decrease fat mass, reduce inflammation, and heal the gut.
 There may be countless other potential uses waiting to be discovered.
 Two peptides that are brilliant examples of what modern medicine can do to slow down the aging process are sermorelin acetate (typically just referred to as sermorelin) and ipamorelin.
 It’s only natural to compare sermorelin vs. ipamorelin.
-These two signaling molecules mimic natural hormones within the body to stimulate the release of growth hormone from the pituitary gland.
-Not only do they have the ability to stimulate the production and release of your own body’s growth hormone, but they are able to do so in a way that is safe and complementary with one another.
+These two signaling molecules mimic natural hormones within the body to stimulate the release of growth hormones from the pituitary gland.
+Not only do they have the ability to stimulate the production and release of your own body’s growth hormone, but they are able to do so in a way that is safe and complementary to one another.

 This synergistic effect is exactly why practitioners are seeing incredible results combining these two peptides, and their combined ability will be the primary focus of this article.
 We will also cover how they differ from one another, the potential side effects of each, and where to buy peptides online to ensure that you are getting the highest quality product and service possible.
 Peptides are quickly positioning themselves at the forefront of personalized medicine, and they may have the ability to improve your quality of life drastically.
-How they can do it may seem like something out of a science fiction novel, but the science, application, and real-world experience of people all over the world is proving it to be anything but fiction.
+How they can do it may seem like something out of a science fiction novel, but the science, application, and real-world experience of people all over the world is proving it to be anything but fictio

-Let’s start by breaking down some of the mystery around peptides.
-As you know, peptides are essentially just signaling molecules that have been derived from, or are compounds already found within the body.
-Sermorelin and ipamorelin are both categorized as growth hormone secretagogues which are nothing more than a substance that promotes secretion or release of a chemical messenger like a hormone.
+Let’s start by breaking down some of the mysteries around peptides.
+As you know, peptides are essentially just signaling molecules that have been derived from, or compounds already found within the body.
+Sermorelin and ipamorelin are both categorized as growth hormone secretagogues which are nothing more than a substance that promotes the secretion or release of a chemical messenger like a hormone.
 In this case, specifically, it means they promote the production and secretion of growth hormone from the amazing hormone factory in your brain called the pituitary gland.
 What is most interesting is that they accomplish this task in vastly different, yet complementary ways.